ClericPy/zipapps/README.md

    2. else you will use global libs as a second choice.
 4. Where to Use it?
    1. Hadoop-Streaming's mapper & reducer.
-   2. Simple deployment for different server with Jenkins(or other CI/CD tools).
+   2. Simple deployment towards different servers with `jenkins`, or other CI/CD tools.
    3. Distribute zipapp with embedded python.
    4. Other usages need to be found, and enjoy yourself.